zammad/zammad-documentation/install-suse.rst

 * "Welcome to Zammad!", there you need to create your admin user and you need to invite other agents.

-You can manage the Zammad systemctls manually:
+You can manage the Zammad services manually:
 ============================================

 Zammad